andrej/a8/readme.md

    <target program>
    ```

    This preloads the shared library `libmonmod.so`.
-If  target program uses the `time` or `gettimeofday` system calls, the `vsyscall_override.so` library is needed as well, because those system calls usually circumvent the kernel completely.
 Set the `MONMOD_CONFIG` environment variable to the same configuration file on each host, and `MONMOD_ID` to a unique chosen ID on each host, as in the configuration file.

+### Known Issues / To-Dos

+ - The `sigreturn` system call cannot currently be monitored.
+ - Only one variant per physical machine can currently be monitored.
+Supporting multiple variants on one machine will require adjustmens to the custom system call implementation in the kernel module.
+(A unique link between system call enter and exit needs to be established so overlapping system calls do not mess with each other's return values through the kernel module global variables.)